garden-io/garden/docs/using-garden/running-tests.md

 ### Disabling Tests

-Modules that allow you to configure tests generally also allow you to disable tests by setting `disabled: true` in the test configuration.
+Module types that allow you to configure tests generally also allow you to disable tests by setting `disabled: true` in the test configuration.
 You can also disable them conditionally using template strings.
 For example, to disable a `container` module test for a specific environment, you could do something like this:

 ```yaml
 kind: Module